meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Apps may use the "allocation API" to orchestrate asset transfers as part of their own workflows.
 They may also implement the "allocation request API" to integrate with wallets in a uniform way.

+##### Mandatory Metadata

+An implementation of the *token metadata API* MUST populate the following metadata key on the `RegistryAppInstall` interface:

+- `splice.lfdecentralizedtrust.org/registryUrl`: the URL on which the registry serves the off-ledger HTTP APIs that it implements.

+Registries should also ensure that every token holder sees a corresponding contract that implements the `RegistryAppInstall` interface.
+This enables wallets to auto-discover the registry URL's for the holdings of their user by querying the contracts implementing the `RegistryAppInstall` interface and extracting the registry URL from their metadata.

+#### Synchronizer Connectivity

+TODO: recommend GS connectivity for registries and explain why

 #### Transaction History